MLopez-Ibanez/irace/DEVEL-README.md

   * git ci -a -m " * Bump development version to $NEW_VERSION"

+10. make closeversion

-12. Announce the release in the Google group:
+11. Announce the release in the Google group:

     https://groups.google.com/d/forum/irace-package